OpenCDSS/cdss-website-opencdss/mkdocs-project/docs/tstool/tstool.md

 and is used in CDSS to prepare input files for StateCU and StateMod models and process output into output product files.
-TSTool can also be used independent of CDSS models and provides features to read data from various databases, web services, and file formats.
+TSTool can also be used independent of CDSS models and provides features to read data from various databases, web services, and file formats, and automate processes.

 ## Product Leadership ##